rdking/CFProtected/README.md

 });
 ```

+### Notes:
+In order to ensure the functionality of final would not interfere with the ability to access static members, final is implemented using a Proxy.
+It is therefore very important to use `saveSelf(...)` and the resulting property (or a similar approach) to ensure that access to static private properties is not interrupted.

 ## Other features
 There will be occasions when a shared function that shadows an ancestor function needs to call the ancestor's function.
 Unfortunately, `super` cannot give you access to these.
 There is a similar problem when accessing accessors and data properties.
 To satisfy this need, the class-specific accessor option is given an additional property: `$uper`.
 Using this property, it is possible to reach the ancestor version of any shared member.